openstack/ironic/doc/source/install/configure-pxe.rst

 #.
 Ensure iPXE is the default PXE, if applicable.

-   In earlier versions of ironic, a ``[pxe]ipxe_enabled`` setting allowing operators to declare the behavior of the conductor to exclusively operate as if only iPXE was to be used.
+   In earlier versions of ironic, a now deprecated and removed ``[pxe]ipxe_enabled`` setting allowed operators to declare the behavior of the conductor to exclusively operate as if only iPXE was to be used.
    As time moved on, iPXE functionality was moved to it's own ``ipxe`` boot interface.

-   If you want to emulate that same hehavior, set the following in the configuration file (/etc/ironic/ironic.conf):
+   If you want to emulate that same behavior, set the following in the configuration file (/etc/ironic/ironic.conf):

    .. code-block:: ini